 We've yet to use the Misifit Vapor with Android Wear 2.0 software as when we tried it for this hands on it was running the older software, so we can't comment on how that will work yet.

 In terms of functionality, the Vapor does everything you’d expect a normal fitness tracker to do and more.
 There’s sleep and sports tracking as well as the heart rate monitor.

-It also features GPS, and Misfit wants to push this as a device you can take out without your phone.
 You can connect a pair of headphones to the Vapor via Bluetooth and use the 4GB of internal storage to store music for your exercise routine.

 The heart rate monitor isn’t always on, but you can boot it quickly from the home screen.
 It'll also automatically take a reading in the morning and evening.